Here’s the good news.

 If the amount of resin you need is more than the maximum mixing amount, mix and pour smaller volumes several times.
 But…

 The heat from previous layers adds to new layers.
-That means if the layer you just poured is hot, that heat will transfer to the next layer.
+That means if the layer you just poured is hot, that heat will transfer to the next resin layer.
 You may need to wait to allow the heat to escape from the first layer before pouring the next layer.

 Use a slow-curing resin.